How to Make PDF Smaller

 Steps to Make PDF Smaller Manually

 Step 1.
-First, remove unwanted text blocks by clicking on the "Edit" button at the top of the software window and then the "Edit" icon to enter Edit mode.
-You can choose to remove specific lines of text or entire blocks of text content by choosing the appropriate text editing mode, as shown in the image below:
+First, remove unwanted text blocks by clicking on the "Edit" button at the top of the software window and then the select "Edit" icon on the top right to enter Edit mode.
+You can choose to remove specific lines of text or entire blocks of text content by choosing the appropriate text editing mode.

 Step 2.
 Next, remove images and other objects by simply selecting them and hitting the "Delete" button on your keyboard.
 If you have smaller images that you want to insert in place of large ones in the file, just right-click and select "Replace Image".